Last updated

 The function useFeatureEntitlements is used in Frontegg SDK to determine if a user is entitled to a specific feature, even when permissions are not directly assigned.

 You can assign as many permissions as you wish to one feature.
 The best practice here would be to add the relevant permissions to the feature.
-For example, if you have an “SSO” feature, you can add sso.read and sso.write to the permission list (link to permission doc).
-If a user has one of the permissions (granted by their role), they will be entitled to use the SSO feature.
+For example, if you have a "premium" feature, you can add premium.feature.read and premium.feature.write to the permission list.
+If a user has one of the permissions (granted by their role), they will be entitled to use the feature.

 In order to link permissions to a feature, follow these steps: